Skip to main content

 Printable Resources:

-This guide provides educational information based on analysis of 15,000+ UK care homes, CQC guidance, UK regulations, and family experiences.
+This guide provides educational information based on publicly available CQC data, government sources, and family experiences.
 Individual circumstances vary.
 For care needs assessment, contact your local authority.
 For legal advice, consult a qualified solicitor.
 Information primarily reflects England; Scotland, Wales, and Northern Ireland have different systems.
 Updated January 2026.